-The Nomination Committee comprises three independent non-executive directors, namely, Mr. Man Wai Lun, Mr. Zhou Zhencun, Mr. Chen Yongping and one executive director, Mr. Liu Xin Chen; and is chaired by Mr. Zhou Zhencun.
+The Nomination Committee comprises three independent non-executive directors, namely, Mr. Man Wai Lun, Mr. Wong Lap Wai (resigned on 31 May 2022), Mr. Li Guang Jian (resigned on 6 June 2022), Mr. Zhou Zhencun (appointed on 13 July 2022), Mr. Chen Yongping (appointed on 13 July 2022) and one executive director, Mr. Liu Xin Chen; and is chaired by Mr. Zhou Zhencun.

-During the year ended 31 December 2023, the Nomination Committee had held one meetings and the Nomination Committee has reviewed the structure, size and composition of the Board, and recruitment procedure of Executive Directors and senior management.
+During the year ended 31 December 2022, the Nomination Committee had held 3 meetings and the Nomination Committee has reviewed the structure, size and composition of the Board, and recruitment procedure of Executive Directors and senior management.